Price | 500-6000 USD |

 The Heavy Lifters: The Die and Rollers

-First, you have the die.
-This is a solid, heavy disc of steel, drilled with holes.
-The diameter of these holes will be the final size of your cattle pellets.
-Pushing down on the die are the rollers.
-These are massive, heavy cylinders that do the hard work of pressing the feed.
+You have the die first.
+This is a heavy, solid steel disc with holes drilled into it.
+The holes’ diameter will be the final size of your cattle pellets.
+The rollers are what push down on the die.
+These are big, heavy cylinders that do the hard work of pushing the feed.

 The Main Event: From Mash to Pellet

 Here’s how it all comes together.
+You need a cattle feed grinder to grind raw materials into mash powder.
 Your prepared feed mash is fed onto the die.
 The heavy rollers then begin to turn, forcing the mash through the die’s holes with immense pressure.
 This creates a lot of friction, which in turn generates heat.
-That combination of pressure and heat is what cooks and binds the ingredients together into a solid, dense strand.
-As these strands push out the other side, a set of knives cuts them to a uniform length, and you have your finished pellets.
-It’s a straightforward, powerful, and effective process.

 Matching the Machine to Your Mission: Flat Die vs. Ring Die